DIRECTOR: Shawn Burkett

 A group of friends decides to go camping in the woods to celebrate them graduating college.
 The plan is to swim, drink and have a lot of sex.
-Their fun is ruined, when they are slowly hunted down and picked off, one by one by a blood-thirsty monster.
-The monster attacks the group whenever they end up having sex.
-Instead of being able to smell fear, this can smell the sex in the air and it will hunt you down.
+Their fun is quickly ruined, when they are slowly hunted down and picked off, one by one by a big, blood-thirsty monster.
+The monster only strikes and attacks when the group indulge in their carnal relations.
+Instead of being able to smell fear, this can smell the sex in the air, and it will hunt you down.

 Going into a movie with such a great title like 'Don't Fuck In The Woods'.
 I went into this film with some pretty high expectations.
-I hadn't watched the trailer for the film and was going in blind.
-I expected this movie to be a pretty meta sort of slasher.
+I hadn't watched the trailer for the film and was going into this one blind.
+I expected this movie to be a meta sort of slasher and not a monster movie.
 I think when you have a title like this, you can expect this to be inspired by films like Scream or The Cabin In The Woods.
 I really thought I was going to get one of those clever little horror flicks.
 Boy, was I wrong?

-This is the basic plot of Don't Fuck In The Woods.
-We get a really dodgily performed sex scene and those characters are cheaply killed off.
+This is the basic story of Don't Fuck In The Woods.
+We get a really dodgily performed sex scene, and those characters are cheaply killed off.
 Wash, rinse, repeat.
-There isn't anything clever about this movie.
-It's the same cycle over and over again.
-We get it, sex equals death.
-They bludgeon us over the head to make their point.
+There isn't anything clever about this story.
+It's the same cycle repeated over and over again.
+It doesn't add nothing new here.
+I'm well aware that sex equals death.
+They bludgeon us over the head to make that their point.
 That's pretty much all there is to it.
 If you wanted something clever, you could watch just about any slasher from the eighties or nineties.
 They do this a lot better.

-The one thing that I admire about Don't Fuck In The Woods is that this movie was made for ten thousand dollars.
-I can't fault a film crew or filmmaker for going into the woods with a bunch of people and turning out a horror movie.
+The one thing that I admire about Don't Fuck In The Woods is that the film was made for ten thousand dollars.
+I can't really fault a film crew or filmmaker for going into the woods with a bunch of people and turning out a horror movie.
 I've never made a film myself and it must be hard.
-Even if I didn't enjoy the film, I can't hate on these guys for giving it a good go.
+Even if I didn't enjoy the film, I can't hate on these guys for at least giving it a good go.
 I think that in itself is worth a point in my book.
 I may not have enjoyed what I watched but at least they've tried to do something and with a clever title, they'll have people watching their movie.

 The acting in the film is pretty bad.
 You can tell this isn't going to be award winning stuff.
 This feels like a group of friends who have gotten together and gone into the woods to film a cheap horror movie.
 None of the actors feel like standouts for me.
 I think this is amateurish.
 I can't for the life of me really remember much about the characters other than that they are mentioned as the jock, the nerd, the virgin, the cheerleader.
 They are all pointed out early on and that's about as much character development as we get with these people.

 Lastly, I must mention the soundtrack for this film.
 This movie features a very metal heavy soundtrack.
 Horror and metal seem to go hand in hand.
-I took issue though as the metal music plays over dialogue heavy scenes.
-There is a scene early on where a character is talking about famous Scream Queens but there is metal music playing over her speech which almost drowns out the entire thing.
-They don't go hand in hand in Don't Fuck In The Woods.
+I took issue though as the metal music plays over dialogue-heavy scenes.
+There is a scene early on where a character is talking about famous Scream Queens but there is metal music is blaring over her speech which almost drowns out the entire thing.
+They just don't go hand in hand in Don't Fuck In The Woods.
 It's actually distracting more than anything.
 This could have been dialed way back in my book.

 DEATH TOLL: 11